IP licence agreement template

 License rights to use IP using these documents

 These agreements allow you to grant use of your intellectual property to someone else whilst retaining ownership in the long term.
+Licensing agreements can help businesses generate revenue from their intellectual property without having to sell or produce the goods themselves.

 Intellectual property encompasses many types of created work, from images and designs to processes and systems.
 IP can even be a combination of other works.